stacks-network/docs/_org/wallet-use.md

 your seed phrase that you should keep private and maintain with high security."
 %}

-Blockchain transactions take take time.
+Blockchain transactions take time.
 There may be minutes or hours while the transaction is recorded in the blockchain.
 When the transaction is complete, you can see a receipt for the transaction in Software Wallet in watch-only mode or connected to a hardware wallet.

 ## Top up Bitcoin gas

-You require very small fractiosn of Bitcoin (.00001) to send Stacks with the wallet.
+You require very small fractions of Bitcoin (.00001) to send Stacks with the wallet.

 {% include warning.html content="Very small amounts of Bitcoin are all you need to fuel transactions. <b>Never send an entire coin to your Stacks Wallet.
 Amounts